lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 warp SetInputConnection \[reader GetOutputPort\]
 ```

-**Figure 12--18** Tcl script to generate blow molding image.
+**Figure 12-18** Tcl script to generate blow molding image.
 Network
-topology and ini-tial portion of script are shown (Part one of two).
+topology and initial portion of script are shown (Part one of two).

 al. <em style="color:blue;background-color: white">\[Robertson91\]</em> have shown 3D techniques for visualizing directory
 structures and navigating through them.
 Their approach involves